GLeonberg/grisc-cpu/README.md

 Also Includes: (Software Toolchain)
 - asm: Sample GRISC assembly programs
 - gemu: An emulator/debugger written in Python, includes UART and VGA simulation for full system emulation as well as an interactive debug shell with user controllable breakpoints and peek/poke commands
-- gasm: An assembler written in Python, targets Xilinx BRAM COE output files for instruction and data memories
+- gasm: An assembler written in Python and Matlab, targets Xilinx BRAM COE output files for instruction and data memories.
+Python version has minor improvements in syntax parsing